Showing posts sorted by date for query C Line. Sort by relevance Show all posts

 Despite being a cost cutting measure, the Canada embasement Line still should have had the provision to eventually have 10 car trains.
 Unfortunatly, the underbuilt line between Vancouver & Richmond wasn't even designed to have 5 car trains.
 Indeed, the joke that is the C Line has stations designed to only have 2.5 car trains, someday.
 The first 2 SkyTrain lines only have 80m stations, which can just barely accomodate a 5 car train.

 For a line that first opened in 1985, it took until 2025 to try to start running 5 car trains of the latest generation of rolling stock.
-Considering that Greater Vancouver has a narrower road network than Montreal, the SkyTrain stations should have been designed to accomodate 10 car trains.
+Considering that Greater Vancouver has a narrower road network than Montreal, the SkyTrain stations should have been designed to accommodate 10 car trains.

 While the Alstom_Mark_V vehicles look nice & modern, a 5 car train is a half-length reminder of how much nicer & better a 10 car train would look.

 Just because the SkyTrain is considered to be a Light Rail Vehicle, there still should have been a provision to eventually have the stations to be as long as the longest ones on the Montreal Metro.
-The Montreal Metro has 500 foot or 152.5m long stations, which can accomodate a 9 car train.
-Unfortunatly, the first 2 SkyTrain lines only have 80m stations, which are just barely over half the length of the longest STM stations. https://www.stm.info/en/info/networks/metro
+The Montreal Metro has 500 foot or 152.5m long stations, which can accommodate a 9 car train.
+Unfortunately, the first 2 SkyTrain lines only have 80m stations, which are just barely over half the length of the longest STM stations. https://www.stm.info/en/info/networks/metro

 https://en.wikipedia.org/wiki/Societe_de_transport_de_Montreal#Connections_to_other_transit_services